blackboxlogic/OsmApiClient/README.md

 ### Features
 - Supports Logging using ILogger
-- Supports BasicAuth and OAuth
+- Supports BasicAuth, OAuth 1 and OAuth 2
-- Supports every operation of the Osm Api v0.6
+- Supports every documented operation of the Osm Api v0.6
 - Has a [nuget package](https://www.nuget.org/packages/OsmApiClient)
 - Is thread safe